 In the Preliminary course, the Mandatory Topic is Music 1600 - 1900.
 In the HSC course, the Mandatory Topic is Music of the Last 25 Years (Australian focus).

-Preliminary Mandatory Topic Music From 1600 - 1900 HSC Mandatory Topic Music of the Last 25 Years (Australian Focus) Preliminary Additional Topics Music of a culture Medieval Music Renaissance Music Music from 1900 - 1945 Music from 1954 to music of the last 25 years.
-Australian Music HSC Additional Topics Music of a culture Medieval Music Renaissance Music Baroque Music Classical Music Music In The Nineteenth Century Music from 1900 - 1945 Music from 1954 to music of the last 25 years.
+Preliminary Mandatory Topic HSC Mandatory Topic Music From 1600 - 1900 Music of the Last 25 Years (Australian Focus) Preliminary Additional Topics HSC Additional Topics Music of a culture Medieval Music Renaissance Music Baroque Music Classical Music Music In The Nineteenth Century Music from 1900 - 1945 Music from 1954 to music of the last 25 years.